yousean-ai/UGS/Usage.md

 ![Resizing windows](https://github.com/winder/Universal-G-Code-Sender/blob/master/pictures/2.0_platform_resizing_windows.gif)

 ## Toolbox
 The toolbox is a window with common actions needed to operate the machine.
-The actions displayed are customizable so that only the buttons you use available.
-If an action can't be used at the moment it will be greyed out, such as when no machine is connected or a file loaded.
+The actions displayed are customizable so that only the buttons you use are available.
+If an action can't be used at the moment it will be greyed out, ie when no machine is connected or a file loaded.

 ![Toolbar](https://github.com/winder/Universal-G-Code-Sender/blob/master/pictures/toolbox.gif)